 Nothing, you were just given the wrong paints…

 The hidden secret in paints

-The way paint looks when it comes straight out of the tube is usually very different to how it reacts when you start painting with it.
-This is especially true with darker colours, the lighter colours such as yellow often behave much as you would expect, hence why a yellow sun always worked at school.
+The way paint looks when it comes straight out of the tube is usually very different from how it reacts when you start painting.
+This is especially true with darker colours; the lighter colours such as yellow often behave much as you would expect, hence why a yellow sun always worked at school.